FredKSchott/snowpack/www/_template/reference/supported-files.md

 - CSS Modules (`.module.css`)
 - Images & Assets (`.svg`, `.jpg`, `.png`, etc.)

-To customize build behavior and support new languages [check out our tooling guide]()

 ### JavaScript & ESM

 Snowpack was designed to support JavaScript's native ES Module (ESM) syntax.
 ESM lets you define explicit imports & exports that browsers and build tools can better understand and optimize for.
 If you're familiar with the `import` and `export` keywords in JavaScript, then you already know ESM!